 This is correct, but it’s far from the full story.
 Airbnb can be an amazing source of paid couch-surfing because many people are only renting rooms and not full house and apartments.
 And in many cases, it also means they live in the house too.

 When looking for rooms to rent, check the description and reviews, you will quickly understand if the owner spends some time with their guests or not.
-Contact them beforehand, discuss your intentions and see if you are going to have a real experience or just an empty house to rest and sleep.
+Contact them beforehand, discuss your intentions and see if you are going to have an authentic travel experience or just an empty house to rest and sleep.

-For either budget, you have two great options to have a real local experience and travel responsibly.
+For either budget, you have two great options to have an authentic local experience and travel responsibly.
 You will be sharing resources with someone, a house, kitchen, everything.
 Your impact will be minimum and your traveling experience will be maximum.
 Honestly, it can’t get much better than that.